Last updated 2016-08-29

 'Tis better to have loved and lost, than never to have lost at all.
 Samuel Butler (1835-1902) in "The Way of All Flesh", Chapter 77, 1903.

 Two days later, I made my first trip to a real amateur radio station, to my Morse code mentor's shack.
 Jimmy Momberg ZS6APS stood by and supervised my first few contacts.
 From the start, I understood the importance of QSL cards.
-I collected my first card in person from ZS6ALG that same day!
+I collected my first card in person from ZS6ALG--again by bicycle--that same day!

-I later discovered that the transmitter was only running about 10 W due to soft final tubes, and the hand-me-down feedline introduced over 6 dB of loss.
-It didn't seem to matter, though; at the peak of Solar Cycle 21, I worked many stations after local midnight on 28 MHz!
+I later discovered that the transmitter was only running about 10 W due to soft final tubes, and the hand-me-down feedline introduced over 6 dB of loss, and that roof-mounted verticals actually needed radials.
+It didn't seem to matter much, though; at the peak of Solar Cycle 21, I worked many stations after local midnight on 28 MHz!

 I also did some DXing from home in the Eighties.
-On my wall hangs an assortment of certificates and plaques, including 5BWAZ, 8BWAS (3,5 to 28 MHz), 10BDXCC (1,8 to 50 MHz), DXCC Top of the Honor Roll, 50 MHz WAC and a few others.
+On my wall hangs an assortment of certificates and plaques, including 5BWAZ, 8BWAS (3,5 to 28 MHz), 10BDXCC (1,8 to 50 MHz), Top of the DXCC Honor Roll (Mixed and Phone), 50 MHz WAC and a few others.
 The 50 MHz DXCC was perhaps the hardest.
 It's hard work from this part of the world, as there's virtually nothing to work within 8000 km.
 We also have the lowest incidence of Sporadic-E propagation on earth.
-However, Cycle 23 produced some fair propagation, and with enough time and a little help from the other die-hards (notably ZS6WB) not too much slipped from my grasp.
-Mine is apparently the fifth in Africa, after two ZS6 stations, an EA8 and an EA9.
+However, Cycle 23 produced some fair propagation, and with enough time and with some well-placed alerts from the other die-hards (notably ZS6WB) not too much slipped from my grasp.
+Mine was the fifth in Africa, after two ZS6 stations, an EA8 and an EA9.

 A list of my awards can be found elsewhere on this Web site.